Hernandez to fiancée in final letter: 'I told you what was coming'

-Aaron Hernandez's last letter to his fiancée before his unexpected suicide in April expressed devotion to the woman who stood by his side — while also suggesting he warned her that something would happen.
+Aaron Hernandez's last letter to his fiancée before his unexpected suicide in April expressed devotion to the woman who stood by his side — while also hinting at something happening.

-Hernandez went on to tell Shayanna Jenkins-Hernandez to "tell my story fully but never think anything besides how much I love you.
-This was the supremes, the almightys plan, not mine!"
+The ex-NFL star went on to tell Shayanna Jenkins-Hernandez to "tell my story fully but never think anything besides how much I love you.
+This was the supremes, the almightys plan, not mine!
+I love you!
+Let [redacted] know how much I love her!
+Look after [redacted] and [redacted] for me — those are my boys.
+(YOU'RE RICH)."

 He ended the note with: "I KNEW I LOVED YOU = SAVAGE GARDEN."